Last Updated onReading Time: 4 minutes

 The cost to perform the required upgrades would have exceeded $500,000 and would have required operations to be shut down for a minimum of two months.
 In this scenario, the risk was to the availability of the manufacturing system.
 The equipment was old and therefore the risk of a failure was increased, but the likelihood of an outage occurring was low and acceptable to the organization.
 The cost and effort of the remediation greatly exceeded those of a potential outage.

-In my second scenario, the customer was looking to implement online payment processing for its customers.
+The second customer was looking to implement online payment processing for its customers.
 Doing so would reduce overhead and increase sales by allowing customers to pay for purchases online with credit/debit cards, as opposed to having to call orders in.

 The company estimated that sales revenue would increase by upwards of 65% using online payments.
 But they would then be liable for all this new credit card information they would be processing.
 The company consulted with me regarding the PCI requirements and quickly determined that this risk could be transferred by outsourcing payment processing to a third-party payment system.
 They partnered with a payment solution provider, which eliminated the credit card information from within their environment—and they increased sales a whopping 78% in the first year.